Homemade Apple Dog Treats

 Instructions

-- Mix ingredients: Combine oat flour and unsweetened applesauce in a mixing bowl.
+- Mix ingredients: Combine all ingredients in a mixing bowl.
 Stir until the mixture comes together into a coarse, sticky dough.

 - Rest the dough: Let the dough rest for about 20 minutes to allow the flour to absorb the moisture and become easier to handle.